Just-G/ScoreObserver/README.md

-This is an assignment for the Component-Based Software Development class.
+The scoreoberserver is an assignment for the Component-Based Software Development class.